Mooshieblob1/wdtagger/README.md

 This will:

+* Get image IDs from your BlobPics `/list` endpoint
+* Download each image and generate tags
+* Save `.json` files locally (one per image)
-- Save tags to `tagged_images.json`
+* POST tags to your BlobPics `/upload-json` API
-- Upload results to your Appwrite database collection (`imageTags`)

 ---

 ## 🔁 Persistent Tagging Loop

-To continuously tag every 60 minutes:
+To continuously tag new images every 60 minutes:

 ```bash
 ./persistent_runner.sh